St Anne's College, Oxford: Claire Palley Building

+The College Bar is located on the ground floor of the building behind Trenaman House.
+There are some first-year rooms above the bar (known as 'ATB').

 Trenaman House

 Trenaman House, built in 1995, holds student rooms and communal college facilities, including the gym, and since 2008, St Anne's Coffee Shop (STACS).
 It was named after Nancy Trenaman, sixth Principal of the college (1966–1984).

 Ruth Deech Building

 The Ruth Deech Building, named after the Principal in 1991–2004, was completed in 2005.
 The lower ground floor has the Tsuzuki lecture theatre, seminar rooms and dining facilities and a new Porter's Lodge on the upper ground floor with 110 en-suite student rooms.
 One notable feature is a glass lift, the only part of the building to exceed the roof line.
 The building was awarded the 2007 David Steel sustainable building award by Oxford City Council.

 Robert Saunders House

 Robert Saunders House, built in 1996, provides 80 rooms for graduate students in Summertown.
 It was named after a former bursar of the college, who did much to improve its finances.